kailash-manasarovar/statement/docs/timeline/2024/may.md

 - Of course, Elon is in Bali that week.
 - One of my Spanish colleagues tells me, I look it up and it's true.
-- He's not that far from us either?
+- He's not that far from us either, apparently.
 - Coincidence?

 ## Lourdes